 Workforce Development Training Funds (WDTF): WDTF can reimburse employee training costs to eligible companies that are bringing jobs to Idaho, adding jobs through expansion, or upgrading skills of current workers who are at risk of being permanently laid off.
 The fund is financed by employers through an offset to the unemployment insurance tax.
 More Info Here.

-State Trade & Export Promotion (STEP): These grants are a tremendous opportunity for Idaho companies in any industry to assist with export market development and promotion activities.
+State Trade Expansion Program (STEP): These grants are a tremendous opportunity for Idaho companies in any industry to assist with export market development and promotion activities.
 Businesses looking to increase their exports, find new markets, or get involved in exporting for the first time are encouraged to apply.
 More Info Here

 SBIR/STTR Grants: With few exceptions, most of the grants available to for-profit start-up businesses are SBIR and STTR grants (Small Business Innovation Research and Small Business Technology Research).
 If you have invented an innovative product that will serve the national interest, you may qualify for an SBIR or an STTR grant to help develop it.
 Grants are offered by 12 federal agencies through a competitive process.
 Information is available on the following websites: